 “Am I producing enough milk?”
 This is a very common question and often baffles mothers who are breastfeeding.
-This often leads to tension in mothers and some even panic that they are not being a good mother.
-Well, first of all, it’s not your fault, secondly it is a very common issue and lastly; it is an issue which has solutions.
+This often leads to tension in mothers and some even panic that they are not being good mothers.
+Well, first of all, it’s not your fault, secondly, it is a very common issue and lastly; it is an issue that has solutions.
 Most often, this worry arises when mothers feel that their breasts ‘do not feel full’ or the milk is not leaking.

 For most women, it is the delivery of the milk that is the actual issue and not the production.
-However, if your baby is not gaining enough weight, feels hungry, you could be on the other side.
+However, if your baby is not gaining enough weight, and feels hungry, you could be on the other side.

 Apart from these, waiting too long to start breastfeeding or not breastfeeding enough can also impact breast milk supply/ Women who supplement breastfeeding in earlier stages can also see some effect on breast milk production.
 Though many women worry about low breast milk supply, insufficient breast milk production is rare.
-Research has it that most women make breast milk which is greater by about 1/3rd of the milk their babies drink.
+Research has it that most women make breast milk, which is greater by about 1/3rd of the milk their babies drink.

 If you are worried about producing less than required milk, the biggest indications would be given by your baby.

-- Wet Diapers: Though wet diapers is not a very good indicator of being well fed, yet your baby should typically wet 7-8 cloth diapers and 5-6 disposable ones
+Though wet diapers is not a very good indicator of being well fed, yet your baby should typically wet 7-8 cloth diapers and 5-6 disposable ones

 The baby gets latched on properly and you can notice him swallowing the milk